 In December 2017, the staff of the SEC issued guidance under Staff Accounting Bulletin No. 118 (later codified into ASU 2018-05), "Income Tax Accounting Implications of the Tax Cuts and Jobs Act," allowing taxpayers to record provisional amounts for reasonable estimates when they do not have the necessary information available, prepared or analyzed in reasonable detail to complete their accounting for certain income tax effects of the Tax Act.
 The SEC also issued rules that would allow for a measurement period of up to one year after the enactment date of the Tax Act to finalize the related tax impacts.
-The Company's analysis is now complete with no additional adjustments made for the three months ended December 31, 2018.
+The Company's analysis was completed during the second quarter of fiscal 2019 with no additional adjustments made.